 Specific heat

-For metals such as U and Zr, the electronic effects on heat capacity should not be should be taken into consideration along with the lattice effects and anharmonic effects, etc. The electronic heat capacity results from excitation of ground state electrons to a conduction state and is therefore proportional to the Density Of State (DOS) at the fermi energy which are taken from Xie et al [ref 26 in moores paper].[moore paper]
+For metals such as U and Zr, the electronic effects on heat capacity should be taken into consideration along with the lattice effects and anharmonic effects.
+The electronic heat capacity results from excitation of ground state electrons to a conduction state and is therefore proportional to the Density of States (DOS) at the Fermi energy.
 Therefore, the electronic heat capacity can be estimated using the equation 9